kubos/kubos/docs/ecosystem/services/telemetry-db.rst

 was successful, the service's direct UDP port may be used.
 This UDP port is configured with the ``direct_port`` value in the system's ``config.toml`` file.

-Insert requests should be sent as individual UDP messages in JSON format.
+Individual or bulk insert requests should be sent as single UDP messages in JSON format.

 Individual requests have the following schema::